RestComm/juju-charms/README.md

 Go to http://<public_ip>:8080/restcomm-management or http://<public_ip>:8080/restcomm-management (username: administrator@company.com, password: RestComm) for Admininstration

 Go to http://<public_ip>:8080/olympus for WebRTC P2P Live Video chat

+## Clean enviroment
+When you done, you can clean ennviroment and destroy all services (do not terminate machines).

+    juju-deployer -D